The Training Ship Mercury was founded in 1885 and closed down in 1968. Initially

 of former Mercury boys and others who have an interest in the establishment.

-Welcome to the Mercury Old Boys’ Association website.
-“Mercury” was both a school
+Welcome to the Mercury Old Boys’ Association.
+“Mercury” was both a school and training

-a life at sea in conditions that were usually hard and often harsh.
-For most of
+sea in conditions that were usually hard and often harsh.
+For most of us Mercury

-us Mercury was a testing time with memories that endure for a lifetime.
-Nonetheless
+was a testing time with memories that endure for a lifetime.
+Nonetheless it prepared

-it prepared us well, giving us a sense of camaraderie, values, pride and, above all,
+us well, giving us a sense of camaraderie, values, pride and, above all, a respect

-a respect for others – all that is needed for a life afloat or ashore.
-Never was
+for others – all that is needed for a life afloat or ashore.
+Never was a school’s